solidboredom/constructive/tutorials/basic-tutorial.md

 ![screen](./tutorial-images/box4.png)
 ---

-> NOTE: all the examples here will work in openscads preview (F5-Key), but later you might need to render them correctly, when (pressing the F6-key) or exporting them as .stl, you will need
+> NOTE: all the examples here willl work in openscads preview (F5-Key), but later you might need to render them correctly, when (pressing the F6-key) or exporting them as .stl, you will need
 > to add one more simple line to your code to acheive that.
 This line is called "a main() block".
 It is given and described at the very end of this tutorial

 ---